chris-townsend/PP4-Kitchen_Tales/README.md

 ### User Stories

-From the Epics, 42 User stories were developed.
-Some of my initial user stories were based around setting up the environment and deploying early.
-Each story was assigned a classification of must-have, should-have, could-have or won't have.
-Each story was also assigned user story points, based on my best estimation of the difficulty/time of completing each story.
-I gave the project a total of
+From the Epics, 42 user stories were developed.
+Initially, some of the user stories focused on setting up the environment and deploying early, which made it challenging to accurately estimate story points for each iteration.
+The classification of each story was determined as must-have, should-have, or could-have.
+During the development process, I assigned each story a user story point based on my assessment of the time and difficulty required to complete it.
+However, due to my inexperience with story estimation, Django, and time constraints, I was only able to complete 46 out of the initial 77 story points.
+Among the remaining points, 29 were designated as "Could Have" stories - which were aimed to bring the project to its fullest potential, but were ultimately not completed due to time constraints.

 #